How to Start A Distribution Business 101

 The aim of this stage is to make checkout as smooth and pleasurable as possible.

-The way to improve this area is to conduct focus groups that can give you valuable feedback on how and what goes on in a customer’s head when reaching the sale, and how to enhance the experience further.
+The way to improve this area is to conduct focus groups.
+They can give you valuable feedback on how and what goes on in a customer’s head.
+They’ll inform you when reaching the sale, and how to enhance the experience further.

-In addition to getting real life experience, here are some books that can help you advance further along the sales journey and become a better salesperson:
+In addition to getting real-life experience, here are some books that can help you.
+They may be able to advance you further along the sales journey and become a better salesperson:

 - Sales Skills: Hyper Sales Growth by Jack Daly